-At a Potato Digging was published in 1966 and it was featured in Death of a Naturalist, Heaney’s first major poetry collection.
+‘At a Potato Digging’ was published in 1966 and it was featured in ‘Death of a Naturalist‘, Heaney’s first major poetry collection.
 The poem consists of four sections that depict men’s relationship with the land.
-During the 1960s, Ireland’s farming relied mostly on manual labor and, like in the 19th century, farmers depended on a single crop.
-Thus, At a Potato Digging reflects Ireland’s total reliance in the potato crop.
+During the 1960s, Ireland’s farming relied mostly on manual labor, and, like in the 19th century, farmers depended on a single crop.
+Thus, ‘At a Potato Digging’ reflects Ireland’s total reliance on the potato crop.

 The poem, as already mentioned, has four sections which vary in length and form.
 Particularly, section I has four quatrains with an ABAB CDCD rhyme scheme.
 Section II has a sonnet form, section III has five stanzas, and section IV has two quatrains.

-At a Potato Digging explores the potato crop as an emblem of suffering, and how it evokes a moment of poverty and agony, such as the famine of the 1840s.
+‘At a Potato Digging’ explores the potato crop as an emblem of suffering, and how it evokes a moment of poverty and agony, such as the famine of the 1840s.
 The different sections of the poem, with their different forms and tones, depict a complex portrait of Irish history and its roots.
 The main themes of the poem include nature, history, and suffering.
 You can read the full poem here.

 At a Potato Digging Analysis

-The first stanza depicts a ‘present day’ harvesting sequence.
+The first stanza of ‘At a Potato Digging’ depicts a ‘present day’ harvesting sequence.
 The lyrical voice describes how workers operate in a potato field.
 Notice that, from the very beginning, the harvesting process is described as mechanized and harsh (“A mechanical digger wrecks the drill”).
 The movements of the machine that works the field are described: “Spins up a dark shower of roots and mould”.
 Nevertheless, the workers are depicted as being cooperative with the machine, as they “swarm in behind, stoop to fill/Wricker creels”.
 In the description of the laborers, the harvesting process appears to be intense, manual, and traditional.
-The way in which the workers assist the machine relates them with the potato croppers of the past.
+The way in which the workers assist the machine relates them to the potato croppers of the past.
 Thus, the stanza presents a menacing atmosphere where “fingers go dead in the cold”.
 Although dealing with the present, this last line suggests circumstances that are similar to those of the famine.

 The second stanza furthers the descriptions of the workers.
 The potato diggers are compared to crows “attacking crow-black fields”, reduced to the disorganized movements of birds (“A higgledy line from hedge to headland”).
 There is a great use of alliteration in these first lines in order to emphasize the way in which the men work next to the mechanical digger.
 This lack of organization continues to be described, accentuated by the use of military terms, “Some pairs keep breaking ragged ranks to fetch/A full creel to the pit and straighten”.
 The lyrical voice uses vivid descriptions so that the reader can visualize the situation clearly.